keikhcheung/keikhcheung.github.io/_posts/blog/2019-03-29-42-hours-of-co-living-with-bots-quirky-and-jolly.md

 The chatter bot <i>Tay</i> released by Microsoft in 2016 was quickly taken offline 16 hours after the launch as it turned… fascist.
 (Image: [PCWorld](https://www.pcworld.com/article/3048157/the-internet-turns-tay-microsofts-millennial-ai-chatbot-into-a-racist-bigot.html){:target="_blank"}, [The Guardian](https://www.theguardian.com/technology/2016/mar/24/microsoft-scrambles-limit-pr-damage-over-abusive-ai-bot-tay){:target="_blank"})
 </div>

 Shirley Ogolla landed us on this issue.
-She highlighted the fact that machines’ decisions result from algorithms, which feed on data, which result from human actions——and furthermore——human decisions.
+She highlighted the fact that machines’ decisions result from algorithms, which feed on data, which result from human actions—and furthermore—human decisions.
 As we do not always make impartial decisions, nor do we take unprejudiced action (is this even possible?), [algorithm-driven decisions by machines are prone to bias](https://www.technologyreview.com/s/608248/biased-algorithms-are-everywhere-and-no-one-seems-to-care/).
 She addressed that attention should be paid to data sets’ quality so as to ensure that diverse and heterogeneous data are included.

 Although neutrality is hard to attain, the wider the coverage is, the closer we get to its possibility.
 For this to happen, human role is crucial in maintaining the quality and the diversity of the data pool, in rectifying any inaccurate inclination, and in fine-tuning the algorithmic tricks for constant improvement.
 This is particularly essential as algorithms are now taking up [pivotal decisions ranging from loan applications to cancer diagnoses](https://www.wired.co.uk/article/ai-bias-black-box-sandra-wachter).
 What is curiously helpful is that AI can also assist us a lot in error and human bias detection.